altheviz/UI_LAB_SS_2018/README.md

 	npm install -global nativescript

 *If you want to know, how to install global npm packages on Linux or OSX without `sudo`, see [here](https://johnpapa.net/node-and-npm-without-sudo/).*

+You can check your currently installed version of NativeScript by typing:

+	 tns --version

 ### Starting template